-George Soros gives $18 billion to his pro-democracy foundation
+George Soros has given $18 billion to his pro-democracy foundation

 Soros, who is Jewish, fled Hungary for Britain in the 1940s to escape Nazi occupation.
 His family later immigrated to the United States where Soros became one of the most successful investors in the world.

 He has been heavily involved in philanthropic efforts for decades.
-Including his most recent donation, he's donated more than $30 billion to various causes.

 Related: George Soros is investing $500 million to help refugees